pseudomuto/protoc-gen-doc/README.md

 [![Build Status](https://travis-ci.org/estan/protoc-gen-doc.svg?branch=master)]
 (https://travis-ci.org/estan/protoc-gen-doc)

-# Google Protocol Buffers<br>Documentation Generator
+# Google Protocol Buffers Documentation Generator

 This is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
 The plugin can generate HTML, DocBook or Markdown documentation from